 - you can give children liquid paracetamol

-UTIs are usually caused by bacteria from poo entering the urinary tract.
+Urinary tract infections (UTIs) are usually caused by bacteria from poo entering the urinary tract.

 The bacteria enter through the tube that carries pee out of the body (urethra).